Lagrange-Labs/docs/docs/zk-coprocessor/quickstart.md

 description: Quickstart guide to get you started with ZK Coprocessor
 ---

-Welcome to the Quickstart!

 ## Overview

-In this quick start, we will walk you through registering a calling a query onchain.
+In this section, we will walk you through registering a query onchain.
 We’ll leverage the Lagrange Coprocessor, which allows us to efficiently query data using SQL.
 The Lagrange Coprocessor also ensures the accuracy of these queries by generating cryptographic proofs that are verified onchain.

 ### Why Lagrange ZK Coprocessor?

 The Lagrange Coprocessor is a powerful tool for working with blockchain data, especially when you need to ensure the correctness of your data queries.
 It allows you to:

 • **Query Data with SQL**: Easily write and run SQL queries to retrieve specific price data from the Azuki collection.

 • **Proof Generation**: Automatically generate a cryptographic proof with each query, ensuring that the data you receive is accurate and tamper-proof.

 This approach reduces complexity significantly by obviating the need for Merkle Proofs or trusted Oracles.
 This example is a zero-to-hero example of how the ZK Coprocessor works under the hood, showing a summary of what is possible on the Lagrange ZK Coprocessor.

 ## Prerequisites